 PAYMENT IS DUE AT TIME OF SERVICE.
 WE ACCEPT CASH, DEBIT, CREDIT, and HSA.

-Below, you will find my current fees for services, effective January 1, 2022
+Below, you will find our current fees for services, effective January 1, 2022

 Initial Intake (60 minutes ): $150